TheMrityunjayPathak/CarPricePrediction/README.md

 - Go to Jupyter Notebook and run this code from a cell - `!pip install matplotlib`

+🔸**Seaborn**

+- Go to Terminal and run this code - `pip install seaborn`

+- Go to Jupyter Notebook and run this code from a cell - `!pip install seaborn`

 🔸**Sklearn**

 - Go to Terminal and run this code - `pip install sklearn`